 - Space seedlings 45-50cm apart and in rows 60cm apart.

-- Regular, plentiful water is essential if the leaves are to be sweet and tender.
+- Regular, plentiful watering is essential for sweet and tender leaves.

 - Mulch around the plants for weed control and soil insulation in winter.